 Why these drugs have become the point of discussion?

-These drugs are in use against malaria, rheumatoid arthritis, systemic lupus erythematosus (lupus) and several other inflammatory diseases.
-The benefits from these drugs include their ease of availability, affordability and relatively less side effects.
+These drugs are in use against malaria, rheumatoid arthritis, systemic lupus erythematosus (lupus), and several other inflammatory diseases.
+The benefits of these drugs include their ease of availability, affordability, and relatively fewer side effects.
 Though no drug is safe, these two drugs, if used for just a few weeks, might be helpful if they pass the trials in the treatment of COVID-19.
 But the big question here is whether these two drugs are effective against coronavirus that causes COVID-19.
 How do the drugs work in people with COVID-19?
 Many studies are underway to get an answer to this question.